 - Management of interns, crew members, and volunteer groups may occasionally be required

 - Prepare for and document daily work in our online systems, including Google Calendar, Google Forms, and Insightly

 - Attend regular weekly meetings with the horticultural staff to discuss problems/solutions, methods and materials.

 - Attend regular weekly meetings with the educational staff to discuss problems/solutions, teaching methods and behavioral management, and curriculum.
 Communicate regularly with the Director of Education to ensure garden quality, program success, and efficient scheduling

 - Other tasks may include assisting with GCG’s onsite research and development garden, maintaining and starting seedlings, keeping the office and start area clean and organized, educational curriculum development, and horticultural research and recordkeeping projects.

-To apply, please attach a resume and send a cover letter to email@example.com outlining your experience and desire to be part of our team.
+To apply, please attach a resume and send a brief email to firstname.lastname@example.org outlining your experience and desire to be part of our team.
 Please no calls or emails other than to this address.

 Compensation: Base $15/hour, commensurate with experience, plus partial benefits package